DiRAC-Training/FM002-Version-control/_episodes/01-setup.md

 (Please use your own name and the email address you used to sign up to GitHub!)

-We're going to set **Nano**, a simple, minimal commaand-line text editor to be the default for when you need to edit messages.
+We're going to set **Nano**, a simple, minimal command line text editor to be the default for when you need to edit messages.
 ~~~
 $ git config --global core.editor "nano -w"`
 ~~~
 {: .language-bash}

-If you're already comfortable with another command-line editor, feel free to select that!
+If you're already comfortable with another command line editor, feel free to select that!

 Git commands are written `git action`, where `action` is what we actually want it to do.
 In this case, we're telling Git: